Admission to one of the following programmes is required:

 How and when an exam review will take place will be disclosed together with the publication of the exam results at the latest.
 If a student requests a review within 30 days after publication of the exam results, an exam review will have to be organized.

-Literature will be made available through Brightspace at the beginning of the course.
+Literature will be made available through Blackboard at the start of the course.